JF-2121/JF-2121/README.md

 </p>

 ---
 <!-- About Me -->
 ### 👨‍💻 About Me
 - 🎓 Currently studying **Computer Science**
-- 🏢 Working on compiler and language design projects at **University & Freelance**
+- 🏢 Working on Frontend, Backend and language design projects at **Technical University of Darstadt & Freelance**
 - 🔍 Passionate about **low-level development**, **language parsing**, and **game engine systems**
 - 💬 Ask me about **Java, C, Compiler Construction, Game Dev & Automation**
 ---

 <!-- What I'm Doing -->